KrishokBondhu: A Retrieval-Augmented Voice-Based Agricultural Advisory Call Center for Bengali Farmers: Introduction

 In this paper, we present KrishokBondhu, an agricultural advisory system that combines retrieval-augmented generation (RAG) with a spoken interface to offer farmers real‑time, context-aware guidance in Bengali.
 The name KrishokBondhu translates to “farmer’s friend,” and reflects our mission to bring expert agricultural knowledge within reach.
-Our system is built to tackle three core challenges: anchoring advice in verified agricultural sources to reduce hallucinations or vague outputs; allowing users to interact via speech so literacy does not become a barrier; and adapting recommendations to Bangladesh’s unique cropping systems, climate, and farmer practices.
-We make three primary contributions:
+Our system is designed to address three key challenges.
+First, it grounds its advice in verified agricultural sources to reduce hallucinations and vague responses.
+Second, it enables interaction through speech so that limited literacy does not prevent farmers from accessing guidance.
+Third, it adapts recommendations to Bangladesh’s specific cropping systems, climate conditions, and farming practices.
+The main contributions of this paper are outlined below.

-\begin{enumerate} \item A document processing pipeline that collects, OCRs, cleans, segments, and indexes Bengali agricultural texts into a vector retrieval store. \item A full implementation of KrishokBondhu using RAG, LanceDB, the Gemma 3‑4B model, and a speech interface to enable natural query and response in Bengali. \item An evaluation framework built around realistic farmer queries and a comparative benchmark with Kishan QRS, demonstrating measurable improvements in quality, contextual richness, and accuracy. \end{enumerate}
+\begin{enumerate} \item We develop a Bangladesh-relevant, authoritative agricultural knowledge base and a robust OCR–cleaning–segmentation pipeline that converts heterogeneous PDFs and scanned documents into retrieval-ready text segments enriched with metadata. \item We design and implement an end-to-end voice-enabled retrieval-augmented generation system that integrates semantic search (LanceDB), the Gemma 3–4B language model, and Bengali speech-to-text and text-to-speech modules to provide context-grounded agricultural advice over phone-based interfaces. \item We propose a practical evaluation framework suited to low-resource settings where standardized Bengali agricultural QA benchmarks are unavailable.
+The framework combines expert assessment with structured comparison to published Kishan QRS examples, allowing us to quantify improvements in completeness, contextual richness, and overall response quality. \end{enumerate}